wheegee/sentential/docs/basics.md

 Develop your application within the `src` directory.

-### build
+### Build

 See `sntl build --help`

 Sentential uses container images as the deliverable artifact for Lambda functions.
-And so the `Dockerfile` created is *the* build definition for the project.
+So the `Dockerfile` created is *the* build definition for the project.

 ```dockerfile
 FROM ghcr.io/wheegee/entry:latest AS entry